rmcwhae/russellmcwhae.ca/src/routes/reading-list.md

 ## 2022

+-   _Countdown to Zero Day: Stuxnet and the Launch of the World's First Digital Weapon_ by Kim Zetter
 -   _The Death of Ivan Ilyich_ by Leo Tolstoy
 -   _One Green Bottle_ by Elizabeth Coxhead
 -   _Brave New World Revisited_ by Aldous Huxley